CcgAlberta/pygeostat/doc/source/installation.rst

 Additional Software (`CCG <https://CCGAlberta.com/>`_ Members)
 ****************************************************************

-`CCG <https://CCGAlberta.com/>`_ memebers have the option to install CCG/GSLIB software (executables files) to enable pygeostat :ref:`scripting features <programs>`.
+`CCG <https://CCGAlberta.com/>`_ memebers have the option to install CCG/GSLIB software (executable files) to enable pygeostat :ref:`scripting features <programs>`.
 This can be done using the following function.
 While GSLIB executable files are avilable through a public repository, for `CCG <https://CCGAlberta.com/>`_ software a vlid access token is required to download executables files from a private repository.
 The access token is avilable for CCG members at CCG knowledge base website.

 .. autofunction:: pygeostat.utility.get_executable